Shrijeetrupnar/Shrijeetrupnar/README.md

 [![HitCount](http://hits.dwyl.com/Shrijeetrupnar/Shrijeetrupnar.svg)](http://hits.dwyl.com/Shrijeetrupnar/Shrijeetrupnar)

-"We are what our thoughts have made us; so take care about what you think.
+### "We are what our thoughts have made us; so take care about what you think.
 Words are secondary.
-Thoughts live; they travel far."
+Thoughts live; they travel far.
-   - Swami Vivekananda
+  " - Swami Vivekananda

 - 🔭 I’m currently working on ...